 While most people tend to associate doctors with the medical community, there are many other types of doctors and degrees that aren't necessarily related to medicine at all.

-As shown in the abbreviations above, the letters after a doctor's name can refer to the person's degree or to any related professional organizations in which the person has been accepted as a fellow or member, allowing them to practice their profession.
+As shown in the abbreviations list above, the letters after a doctor's name can refer to the person's degree or to a related professional organization in which the person has been accepted as a fellow or member, allowing them to practice their profession.